-Just south of Geraldton we stop in at the historic Greenough settlement.
-The place is full of old colonial buildings and just up the road we find the famous leaning tree.
+Just south of Geraldton we stop in at the historic Greenough settlement which is full of old colonial buildings and just up the road we find the famous leaning tree.
 You’ll notice a lot of trees in the area have a bit of a lean to them, due to the unrelenting coastal winds, but this tree does seem to be the leaniest.

-We stop for lunch in Northampton, a small historical town founded in 1864.
-It’s full of heritage buildings and our lunch at the Railway Hotel, a quintessential Aussie pub where locals roll in for a chat with friendly bar staff and good food.
+We stop for lunch in Northampton, a small historical town founded in 1864, full of heritage buildings and our lunch at the Railway Hotel, a quintessential Aussie pub where locals roll in for a chat with friendly bar staff and good food.

-I’m so excited for our next location, Hutt Lagoon, just a half-hour away.
+I’m so excited for our next location, Hutt Lagoon, just a half hour away.
 Here we find WA’s lesser-known pink lake.
-Instagram may have cottoned onto Lake Hillier off the coast of Esperance in WA’s far south, but Hutt Lagoon is also the same shade of bubblegum pink.
-The hot pink water comes from some funky natural algae in the water.
+Instagram may have cottoned onto Lake Hillier off the coast of Esperance in WA’s far south, but Hutt Lagoon is also the same shade of bubblegum pink, brought on by some funky natural algae in the water.
 It’s best seen in the middle of the day when the sun is overhead (when overcast it’s not as bright), to bring out its rich cotton-candy hue.

-There is a lookout and parking area on the south-west side of the lagoon.
-Here you can access a small beach where the water is more noticeably pink.
+There’s a lookout and parking area on the south-west side of the lagoon which gives access down to a small beach where the water is more noticeably pink.

-Depending on what time of day you get there or how much cloud is in the sky will affect how pink the water looks.
-Midday on a cloudless day will give you the best view.
+Depending on what time of day you get there or how much cloud is in the sky will affect how pink the water looks, but midday on a cloudless day will give you the best view.
 If you have a drone, you’ll notice the water is a lot pinker from the air as well.

-Five minutes down the road we stop at the Lynton Convict Depot ruins.
-These were used from 1853-57 and are one of the very few remaining convict buildings in WA that were directly involved with the day-to-day life of convicts.
+Five minutes down the road we stop at the Lynton Convict Depot ruins which were used from 1853-57 and one of the very few remaining convict buildings in WA that were directly involved with the day-to-day life of convicts.
 It turns out my 3x great grandfather spent time in their hospital while working as a ticket-of-leave man for a local pastoralist, so that was a nice connection!

 On the way back to Geraldton we passed through fields of golden canola and I just had to pull over to get a shot of the sun setting behind them.
 You’ll pass through a lot of canola fields at this time of year and the opaque yellow blots on the landscape always make me cheery.